Edictum

 limit_total_operationssessionCaps at 25 bash operations per session

-check_bash_errorspostWarns when bash output contains error indicators (No such file, Permission denied)
+check_bash_errorspostWarns when bash output contains error indicators such as missing files or permission errors

 Key patterns demonstrated

-• Python decorator API: Contracts defined with @precondition, @postcondition, and @session_contract decorators instead of YAML
+• Python decorator API: Rulesets defined with @precondition, @postcondition, and @session_contract decorators instead of YAML

-• Built-in contract: deny_sensitive_reads() provides instant secret-file protection with no configuration
+• Built-in rule: deny_sensitive_reads() provides instant secret-file protection with no configuration

 • Factory pattern: Parameterized preconditions for reuse across different base paths